 So if you’re the adventurous type, ensure that your favourite activity/sport is included in the policy.

-Adventurous activities can include abseiling, archery, ballooning, bungy jumping, horse riding, jet boating, jet skiing, kayaking, paragliding, parasailing, skydiving, white water rafting and more.
+These days there are a multitude of adventurous activities such as abseiling, archery, ballooning, bungy jumping, horse riding, jet boating, jet skiing, kayaking, paragliding, parasailing, skydiving, white water rafting and more.

 6. Emergency assistance